 10 Ways to Stop Tokenizing Youth

-- Diversity: Reach out individually to youth too, but not only to youth you personally know.
+- Reach out individually to youth too, but not only to youth you personally know.

-- Depth: It is in youths’ best interests to develop young people with real knowledge, skills and traits to help them to be effective and empowered.
+- So it is in the company’s interests to develop women with real talent – winners – and to help them to be the real deal

-- Capacity: Build the capacities of youth to lead their own activities and participate as equitable partners with adults.
+- Build the capacity of youth to lead their own activities and participate as equitable partners with adults.

-- Opportunities: When highlighting youth, demonstrate practical opportunities they have to share broad interests and skills, preferably non-stereotypical and perhaps interacting with each other.
+- When highlighting youth, show a range of them with different interests and skills, preferably non-stereotypical; perhaps interacting with each other.

 All issues are youth issues.
 It is the ethical responsibility of adult allies of young people to acknowledge the capacity of youth to decide which issues are important for them to engage within, and to increase their ability to be successful in their interactions with those issues.

 To learn more about what you can do to end youth tokenism, I strongly encourage you to read Guidelines for the Ethical Engagement of Young People by First Nations Child & Family Caring Society of Canada.
 It is a powerful, concise, and effective how-to for this work.
 To find other materials, visit The Freechild Project Reading List featuring Tools for Action with Young People.